paazmaya/eslint-config-paazmaya/README.md

 npm install --save-dev eslint eslint-config-paazmaya
 ```

-Note that the minimum ESLint version supported is `5.11.0`, but the latest usually works best.
+Note that the minimum ESLint version supported is `5.15.0` due to the rule configuration, but the latest usually works best.

 Change the `.eslintrc.json` to contain the configuration for the shared configuration: